liamstatham/100-days-of-code/log.md

   - Changed the contents that are pulled from log files
   - created method to add data to tables from program

+### Day 65: March 06, Saturday

+**Today's progress**:
+  - Got datatables working, but in one big class which needs Refactoring
+  - need to add search/filtering/then to csv
+  - Potentially make it more efficient...

 Liam Statham